 Clean Cuisine is a clean eating website with a focus on anti-inflammatory foods.
 Therefore, our Thanksgiving Turkey follows the same guidelines as the rest of our site.

-We definitely care about eating good, clean and healthy foods — but more importantly, we want the best-tasting.
+We definitely care about eating good, clean and healthy foods — but equally as important, is the best-tasting.

 The decision is no longer as simple as deciding between a fresh bird or a frozen one.
 These days, you really have to know what to look for if you want to get the best Thanksgiving turkey.
 That’s the bad news.